Kevy-loo/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+Tokens are used to tell servers who you are.
+It's a way to determine if you really are the person associated with the token.

 2. What steps can you take in your web apps to keep your data secure?

+I can make protected/private routes that can lead to certain parts of the app/state.
+In order to access these parts I can make it so that you would require some sort of token to be able to access those parts of the site.

 3. Describe how web servers work.

+A web server is basically a computer that holds code to a particular application/website.
+We as users can send in a request to load a site through these "web servers".

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST, GET, PUT, DELETE